 APT Route: To become a Registered Play Therapist (RPT) with the Association of Play Therapy (APT) one of the requirements is to complete 150 hours of approved training.
 The Green Stream, combined with the Red Stream, provides all of the required play therapy training hours.

-CACPT Route: To become a Certified Play Therapist (CPT) with the Canadian Association for Child and Play Therapy (CACPT), Canadian standards require 180 hours of play therapy training from a CACPT Approved Provider, or from an institute of higher learning.
+CAPT Route: To become a Certified Play Therapist (CPT) with the Canadian Association for Play Therapy (CAPT), Canadian standards require 180 hours of play therapy training from a CAPT Approved Provider, or from an institute of higher learning.
 Participants who intend to become Certified Play Therapists should take the Green Stream, Red Stream, plus 1 core (3-day) Yellow Stream Certificate Program.
 It is recommended that participants take the Yellow Stream Certificate in Sandplay with Special Populations to fulfill the 180-hour requirement.

 NOTE: RMPTI is not a registering body for play therapists.
 Rather, RMPTI provides approved training.
 For details on being registered with the 2 main bodies, see the links below.

 The main play therapy certifying organizations list specific criteria for meeting the goal for becoming a Certified/Registered Play Therapist.
 All of our training programs have been approved by these organizations.
 Rocky Mountain Play Therapy Institute ensures program content continues to meet the certifying organizations’ expectations.

 There are a number of areas of focus for the practitioner wanting to gain the credential of Certified Play Therapist.
 The areas of criteria to be met are:

 - Master’s degree in the area of mental health (psychology, social work, counseling).

 - Licensure as a mental health practitioner (i.e.,belonging to a professional organization).